 The Mind at Work is being praised by a wide range of reviewers, activists, and scholars.

-Praise for The Mind at Work"This is an eloquent--as well as scholarly--tribute to our working men and women.
+"This is an eloquent--as well as scholarly--tribute to our working men and women.
 Mike Rose cites chapter and verse in revealing the skills and intelligence of those that we tend to dismiss as 'blue collar' 'in service' or 'ordinary.'
 It knocked me out."

 Studs Terkel, author of Working and Will the Circle Be Unbroken